Bill Cosby sentenced to up to 10 years in prison for sexual assault

 Cosby’s first trial in 2017 ended in a mistrial when jurors could not reach a unanimous verdict.
 Soon after that proceeding, a series of women began leveling sexual misconduct allegations against influential men, launching the #MeToo and #TimesUp movements that have encouraged victims to speak up about their experiences.

+Prison officials will process Cosby at the nearby state prison in Schwenksville before determining in which of Pennsylvania’s 22 male prisons he will serve his sentence, prison spokeswoman Amy Worden wrote in an email.

+He will be one of 86 inmates over age 80 held by Pennsylvania’s Department of Corrections, where the two oldest inmates are both 91, Worden said.

-Reporting by David DeKok; writing by Jonathan Allen; editing by Meredith Mazzilli and Tom Brown
+Reporting by David DeKok; Additional reporting by Barbara Goldberg in New York; writing by Jonathan Allen; editing by Meredith Mazzilli and Tom Brown